General product safety

 These Regulations do not apply to:

-- Second-hand products to be repaired or reconditioned prior to being used
+• It does not apply to products clearly marked to be repaired or reconditioned prior to use

 Must general products have a CE mark?